If you’re planning your Southern Spain itinerary, you’re probably wondering where to spend the most time, what cities to visit, and which to skip.

 For water sports Enthusiasts – Tarifa

-Love to spend some time in the water?
+Do you love to spend some time in the water?
 In that case, head to Tarifa, where you can witness the Atlantic Ocean and the Mediterranean Sea meet at one spot.
-Tarifa is known as the surfer’s paradise but is frequented by windsurfers and kite surfers too.
+Tarifa is known as the surfer’s paradise but is frequented by windsurfers and kite surfers.
 It’s a typical coastal town that’s not too flashy but feels much more authentic compared to other destinations on Costa del Sol.

-From Tarifa, you can also book a dolphin or whale sightseeing boat trip, or do a day trip to Tangier in Morocco with a ferry.
+From Tarifa, you can also book a dolphin or whale sightseeing boat trip or take a day trip to Tangier in Morocco by ferry.

 For Pueblo Blanco Experience – Frigiliana

 If you would love to visit one of Spain’s famous Andalusian white villages, Frigiliana is as pretty as they get.
-Set in the hills above Nerja, Frigiliana may be small, but it makes up for it with its pretty cobblestone streets decorated with plants and flowers, and stunning views of the coastline.
+Set in the hills above Nerja, Frigiliana may be small, but it makes up for it with its lovely cobblestone streets decorated with plants and flowers and stunning views of the coastline.

-Keep in mind that the streets and views can be enjoyed after a bit of a climb in the village, so avoid visiting mid-day in the summer during the biggest heat.
+Keep in mind that the streets and views can be enjoyed after a bit of a climb in the village, so avoid visiting mid-day in the summer during the most significant heat.

 I hope you found lots of ideas for your trip to Southern Spain!
-No matter how many days you get to enjoy it there, I’m sure you will love everything it has to offer.
+No matter how many days you enjoy it there, I’m sure you will love everything it offers.